Study of Some Chaotic Inflationary Models in f(R) Gravity: Some Basic Features of Inflation

 \section{Some Basic Features of Inflation}

 We consider LRS BI universe model as

 where $\tilde{N}$ represents lapse function and scale factor $a$ determines expansion of the universe along $x$-direction whereas $b$ measures the same expansion in $y$ and $z$-directions.
-We consider a linear form, $a=b^m,~m\neq0,1$ which is derived from the constant ratio of shear and expansion scalars \cite{25}.
+For spatially homogeneous metric, the normal congruence to the homogeneous hypersurface satisfies the condition that the ratio of shear and expansion scalars is constant which leads to a linear form, $a=b^m,~m\neq0,1$ (Collins et al. 1980).
 Using this relationship, the above model reduces to the following form